daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **Code and Data Pipeline**

 I used `Google Drive` for code storage, `Neptune.ai` for experiment tracking, and `Google Colab` for model fitting in a high-RAM & GPU enabled environment.
-For the CNNs I used `PyTorch` with Resnest and EfficientNet backbones and for the Metadata classifier I used `Catboost`.
+For the CNNs I used PyTorch with Resnest and EfficientNet backbones and for the Metadata classifier I used Catboost, both trained on GPU.
 Since I used [pre-computed mel-spectrograms](https://www.kaggle.com/kneroma/kkiller-birdclef-2021) for the CNNs there was no need for data versioning (Github for future storage with versioning).
 Additionally, the spectrograms were cached to memory before training to speed up CNN fitting.
 I performed the CNN augmentations (mixup, striping) on the GPU per batch to reduce CPU bottlenecking.

 **Bird Call CNNs**